echo2echo/passwordGenerator/README.md

 This is a Perl CGI Script to generate a strong password...

 Passwords of 16 or more characters are recommended for security.
-This script support up to 2048 characters.
+This script supports up to 2048 characters.

 Most systems should accept passwords up to 64 characters.